snsong/soCoM/README.md

 # soCoM
-Semi-online Computational Offloading by Dueling Deep-Q Network for User Behavior Prediction Python code to reproduce our soCoM model, which utilizes users’ behavior prediction methods to optimize task offloading in edge computing environments.
+Python code to reproduce our soCoM model, which utilizes users’ behavior prediction methods to optimize task offloading in edge computing environments.
+This is the code of paper in title 'Semi-online Computational Offloading by Dueling Deep-Q Network for User Behavior Prediction'.

 It includes: